 On the level of how we fund housing, Model Cities was a key precedent for the Community Development Block Grants (CDBG), which were a central component of Nixon’s 1974 Housing and Community Development Act.
 The premise was to bundle federal resources and let the state or local level decide how to use the funds — precisely the “non-categorical” and “localized” aspect of Model Cities funding.
-CDBGs remain the main vehicle of delivery of federal aid for physical improvements from housing to sanitation to community centers to low-income areas today.
+CDBGs remain the main vehicle of delivery of federal aid for physical improvements from housing to sanitation to community centers to

 On the level of how we design cities, vest pocket housing directly resulted in the Contextual Zoning rules and linked Quality Housing Program that govern large parts of new housing development in New York City today.
 Building housing “to fit the neighborhood” was codified in a 1975 incentive program for midrise perimeter block construction, Zoning for Housing Quality.
 These guidelines were virtually unchanged when the program became mandatory in 1987 for all newly-formalized “contextual zoning districts” and incentivized by extra floor area in all “non-contextual” areas.
 These rules are in effect to this day.